Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 AHCC has also been shown to improve the immune response to influenza vaccination in healthy humans over 60 years of age .

-In both animal and human studies, AHCC does not always show a significant induction of the immune system unless also superimposed with a challenge such as a bacterial infection, viral infection, or vaccine.
+In both animal and human studies, AHCC does not always show significant induction of the immune system unless also superimposed with a challenge such as a bacterial infection, viral infection, or vaccine.

 Therefore the lack of response seen in the study comparing AHCC with other glucans might be due to how AHCC works and not that the supplement is not effective.

 One study demonstrates this by looking at primary influenza in animals using the (H5N1) avian flu strain.
-They showed that AHCC significantly increased natural killer cell activity and reduced infiltration of lymphocytes and macrophages into the lungs.
+They showed that AHCC significantly increased natural killer cell activity and reduced the infiltration of lymphocytes and macrophages into the lungs.
 The supplements led to improved survival and also a decrease in the severity of the infection .

 Which commercial Beta Glucan supplements are most effective?